Force over Distance: Chapter 39

 “How was it done?”
 Wray asked.

 “They used a lab designed by Anubis.
-It—it had a mix of Goa’uld and Ancient tech.
+It had a mix of Goa’uld and Ancient tech.
 Telford and Rush were there alone.
 The walls were capacitors.
 He stood in some kind of gel.
 No shoes.
-Telford threw a switch, and it messed with him.
-With his brain—EM fields and chemistry, probably.
-It temporarily paralyzed him.”
+Telford threw a switch.
+His brain was altered.
+EM fields and chemistry.
+The device temporarily paralyzed him.”

 Young stopped there.